 It has happened in many other versions, which cast kids to play Ash's role back in 1998/99, but said kids have since aged and remained doing his voice.

 The dub also makes direct reference to a year's time passing between Ash's first two visits to Viridian City.
+However, anything added in the dub that is not mentioned in the Japanese version is not considered canon.

 Also, in Ash's talk with Drew (in the dub at least), one of his lines was something like "- all the friends I met throughout the years".